top of page

 To apply for home education, follow these steps:

-The learning plan should take into account the age, capability, needs and interests of the student and must outline:
+The Curriculum Plan should take into account the age, capability, needs and interests of the student and must outline:

-• how you will substantially address the eight learning areas for the year
+• how you will address the relevant learning areas for their age

 • how educational progress and achievement will be measured